icodervivek/bodmosh-webdev/README.md

 # Welcome to our Web Development Learning Repository! 🚀

-## This space is highly dedicated to our <u style="color: #a68a64">Bodmosh Group</u>.
+## This space is highly dedicated to our <u style="color: #a68a64">Bodmosho Ki Toli</u>.
 Here, we'll share assets, files, and text documents for assignments to help you build and refine your web development skills.

 <img src="./bodmosh.jpg" style="border-radius: 10px">